Anthony R. Cardno

 “Okay, check the desk drawer.
 I have extra D-cell batteries in there, and another flashlight.”
 He started pulling his hunting rucksack (which was also his scouting pack) down from his closet shelf.

-“Whu–?”
+“Whu--?”
 I stammered for a second, then realized what the plan was.
-He’d decided we were sneaking out and going to Canopus.
+He'd decided we were sneaking out and going to Canopus.

-It was early February, so getting to the island wouldn’t be difficult.
+It was early February, so getting to the island wouldn't be difficult.
 The winter had been a bitter cold one, and the big lake had enough ice on it to support a fire truck.
 There was a little sliver of a moon, just enough to see by without being so bright that people from shore would be able to see us.
-Delancy at that time lived about a ten minute walk to the big lake, up the top of a hill my mother absolutely hated driving up.
+Delaney at that time lived about a ten minute walk to the big lake, up the top of a hill my mother absolutely hated driving up.
 Our only problem would be getting on the ice, if there were still ice fishermen at either of the marinas.

-We dressed in layers, as we’d been taught, but nothing too bulky.
+We dressed in layers, as we'd been taught, but nothing too bulky.
 I left my heavy coat in his room, tucked into the sleeping bag on the floor in case his mom checked in on us.
 We figured the walking would keep us warm on the way, and once we were there the temperature in the caves would be warmer than the winter air.
 We snuck out his bedroom window, practically tip-toed down the driveway, and once we made the road started to walk normally and talk a little bit.
 I started to warm to the idea of doing something a little dangerous; a definite change in character for me in those days.
-We talked about why sneaking onto Canopus seemed to be the thing everyone talked about and few people did.

 We tried the little marina first, and sure enough, the last of the cars in the lot was pulling out and going down the road away from us.
-If he’d seen us walking down the shoulder of the road, he’d still have had no idea we were going to cut into the marina.
+If he's seen us walking down the shoulder of the road, he'd still have had no idea we were going to cut into the marina.

 Cut into the marina we did.
 We stayed as far away from the office as we could – which was not very far when you consider it was maybe 50 feet from the guardrail by the road to the shore of the lake.
 Of course there were no boats tied to the wooden docs.
-Delancy tested the ice around the docks by sitting on the edge of the wood and pushing down with his legs.
+Delaney tested the ice around the docks by sitting on the edge of the wood and pushing down with his legs.
 The ice was thin where it touched the shore, but even the ice around the dock pylons was thick.